Oracle Backend for Microservices and AI

 Summary of Components

-Oracle Backend for Spring Boot and Microservices setup installs the following components:
+Oracle Backend for Microservices and AI setup installs the following components.

 Component Version Description